 Are you ready for the BEST lentil chili?
-Thick, rich, meaty, so flavorful, and it won't keep you in the kitchen all day!
-Adapted from an America's Test Kitchen recipe I'd been making for years, this one keeps the select ingredients and methods critical for making the best vegan chili, while streamlining the process and removing unnecessary steps.
+It's thick, rich, meaty, so flavorful and won't keep you in the kitchen all day!
+Adapted from an America's Test Kitchen recipe I've been making for years, this one keeps the select ingredients and methods critical for making the best vegan chili, while streamlining the process and removing unnecessary steps.
 The result is a vegan chili you'll return to again and again.
-With gluten-free and oil-free options.
+Gluten-free and oil-free options.

 Preheat a large soup pot over medium-low heat.
 Toast the walnuts until warm and fragrant, about 3 minutes, stirring frequently to prevent burning.
 Transfer walnuts to the bowl of a food processor, and pulse until finely ground.
 Transfer the ground walnuts to a bowl.